-- BUS& 101 or BUS 241 or 5 credits of General Education (natural sciences, social sciences, or humanities) from AA-DTA distribution. - † Students who do not receive an appropriate test score will require additional coursework to develop necessary skills for entry into class.
-(ENGL& 101 can be substituted for ENGL 170); (MATH 107 or higher can be substituted for CIS 114) - ‡ CIS 199 may be taken at any time after the second quarter with Department Chair approval. - ^ A valid current CPR and First Aid card may be submitted in lieu of PE 200.
-Student must provide copies of current documents with a waiver request. √ or CMST& 125.
+† Students who do not receive an appropriate test score will require additional coursework to develop necessary skills for entry into class.
+(ENGL& 101 can be substituted for ENGL 170; MATH& 107 or higher can be substituted for CIS 114)

+‡ CIS 199 may be taken at any time after the second quarter with Department Chair approval.

+^ A valid current CPR and First Aid card may be submitted in lieu of PE 200.
+Student must provide copies of current documents with a waiver request.